FusionAuth/fusionauth-example-php-webhook/README.md

 * Create a new webhook.
-** Set the value of the URL to: "http://localhost:8000/webhook.php" ** Uncheck all the events except for `user.password.breach` ** Save it
+** Set the value of the URL to: "http://localhost:8000/webhook.php" ** Uncheck all the events except for `user.password.breach` ** Set the appropriate authorization header value under the 'Headers' tab.
+** Save it
 * You should be able to test it out.
 ** If the event type is anything other than `user.password.breach` the webhook will just log a message.